-One neat thing about the dot product is that $A \cdot B = B \cdot A$ should be perpendicular to the panels, that is, straight on.
-You could use the dot product between a vector of the sun's rays (yellow in the image below) and the unit vector perpendicular to the surface (green in the image) to calculate what portion of a ray that comes in at an angle produces energy.
+An example of a dot product is in a solar panel.
+To maximize efficiency, the rays coming from the sun should be perpendicular to the panels, that is, straight on.
+You could use the dot product between a vector of the sun's rays (yellow in the image below) and the unit vector perpendicular to the surface (green in the image) to